MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

-# Full kit - Upgreded v1.4 shield - Free priotity shipping to lower 48.
+# Full kit - Upgraded v1.4 shield - Free priority shipping to lower 48.

 Complete Maslow Kits in stock now, ships today from USA.
 It takes 3-5 days to deliver, or 6-10 days international.